Terminating the employment

 Whether your PA has resigned, been made redundant or has been dismissed, you may be asked to provide a reference for them.
 Although you are not obliged to provide a reference, it is quite common in the care sector for offers of employment to be made subject to a satisfactory reference from a previous employer.
 Indeed, you will probably have asked for a reference from the previous employer of your PA before they started work for you.

 Giving references is not as straightforward as it seems.
-When you give a reference, you have a duty of care to the person/organisation who will receive the reference and a duty of care to your ex-personal assistant.
+When you give a reference, you have a duty of care to the person/organisation who will receive the reference and a duty of care to your ex-PA.
 Further advice on providing references is available on GOV.UK website.